Welcome to G7uk.com

 Adobe Premiere 6: video editing software.
 Very like editing in a traditional film or video edit suite, with good facilities for mixing/dubbing soundtracks.
 But crashes often and I haven't touched it since I got Vegas Video.

 Sony Vegas Video: excellent video editing software which I can't praise highly enough.
 Very stable.
 It includes great tools for colour adjustment, compositing, titles and more...
 Now owned by Sony.
 Vegas doesn't yet have the 'snob' value of other Non-Linear-Editors such as FinalCutPro.
 But, in fact, it does the same thing and more.
 The audio facilities are terrific (probably because Vegas started life as an audio editing program called Sound Forge).
 In fact, many people, including myself, use Vegas to create professional-quality audio-only productions such as radio shows and podcasts.
-I'm not so keen on the latest version 6, which includes a new media mangement system.
-So I'm sticking with Vegas 5 for now.
+Currently I'm using Vegas Pro 8.

 TMPGEnc: (shown below) a top quality MPEG encoder, chopper and combiner.
 Free for MPG1, shareware for MPG2.
 Also check out TMPGEnc DVD Author for making your own DVDs.